 A well-rounded ability to solve problems and make decisions is usually a valuable asset.
 These highly desirable skills need to be well developed.
 The process of solving problems and making decisions requires gathering all sorts of reliable information, and when you command the ability of organizing time and effective planning, you will help to pass the ACT exam effectively.
 If you have optimal critical thinking skills, you will contribute to your success and save time.

 Usually, creative thinkers are the ones that are innovative and inventive.
 If you master these skills, you will be better able to come up with correct answers and add great value to the entire working environment.

 Taking the ACT exam is stressful.
 You’re under a lot of pressure and sometimes that can wear on your confidence and sanity.
-There are many tricks that can boost your confidence, one of our favorite is using High Power Poses suggested by the Harvard researcher Amy Cuddy.
+There are many tricks that can boost your confidence, one of our favorites is using High Power Poses suggested by the Harvard researcher Amy Cuddy.
 By using a few simple tweaks to body language, people become more powerful.
-The secret lays in using Power-poses as a opposite to to Low-Power Poses.
+The secret lays in using Power-poses as an opposite to Low-Power Poses.

 The trick is not to apply these poses in front of other people but just for yourself in front of your computer or in the bathroom or wherever you can do so safely and comfortably.